-- 1. Select the item that you want to locate on the map using the Data View - Tap and hold the space bar The selected feature(s) will appear zoomed out to the full size of the Map View.
+- 1. Select the item that you want to locate on the map using the Data View - 2.
+Locate the feature corresponding to the row: - Tap and hold the space bar

+The selected feature(s) will appear zoomed out to the full size of the Map View.
 When the space bar is released, the feature will recede slowly into its position on the map.
-This is most useful when you just want to locate, but not move the focus of the map - Choose View > Zoom to Selected Feature The Map View will be zoomed to an area encompassing the selected feature(s).
-This is most useful when you are interested in seeing the detail of a feature. - 4.
-Click on the heading for the column on which you would sort the view The table will sort to your specifications and an arrow will be displayed at the right side of the header to indicate the sort order.
+This is most useful when you just want to locate, but not move the focus of the map

+• Choose View > Zoom to Selected Feature

+The Map View will be zoomed to an area encompassing the selected feature(s).
+This is most useful when you are interested in seeing the detail of a feature.

+3. Click on the heading for the column on which you would sort the view

+The table will sort to your specifications and an arrow will be displayed at the right side of the header to indicate the sort order.

-5. To sort in the opposite order on the same column, just click again in the column heading.
+4. To sort in the opposite order on the same column, just click again in the column heading.

-4.6.2 Re-ordering columns in the Data View
+Procedure 4.6.
+Re-ordering columns in the Data View

-1. Click on the column heading and drag it to the new location The column will move from its old location to the new location
+• Click on the column heading and drag it to the new location

+The column will move from its old location to the new location

-4.7 Adding, Removing, and Renaming Columns
+4.7.
+Adding, Removing, and Renaming Columns